Shalva Nutsubidze

-Shalva Nutsubidze (შალვა ნუცუბიძე; December 14, 1888 – January 6, 1969) was a Georgian philosopher, cultural historian, rustvelologist, literary critic, translator, public figure, one of the founders of scientific school in the field of history of Georgian philosophy, one of the founders and prorector (1920-1929) of the Tbilisi State University, Director of the Fundamental Library of the TSU, Dean of the Department of History of World Literature, Doctor of Philosophy, Professor, elected member of the Academy of Sciences of the Georgian SSR (1944), Meritorious Scientific Worker of Georgia (1961).
+Shalva Nutsubidze (შალვა ნუცუბიძე; December 14, 1888 – January 6, 1969) was a Georgian philosopher, cultural historian, rustvelologist, literary critic, translator, public figure, one of the founders of scientific school in the field of history of Georgian philosophy, one of the founders and prorector (1920–1929) of the Tbilisi State University, Director of the Fundamental Library of the TSU, Dean of the Department of History of World Literature, Doctor of Philosophy, Professor, elected member of the Academy of Sciences of the Georgian SSR (1944), Meritorious Scientific Worker of Georgia (1961).

-Shalva Nutsubidze attended universities in Saint Petersburg, Berlin, and Leipzig.
+Nutsubidze attended universities in Saint Petersburg, Berlin, and Leipzig.
 In 1917, he obtained assistant professorship of the Saint Petersburg State University.
 He received the degree of Doctor of Philosophy in 1927.

-From 1904 to 1911 Shalva Nutsubidze was a member of the Bolskevik wing of the Russian Social Democratic Labour Party and the Georgian Socialist-Federalist Revolutionary Party from 1915.
+From 1904 to 1911, Nutsubidze was a member of the Bolskevik wing of the Russian Social Democratic Labour Party and the Georgian Socialist-Federalist Revolutionary Party from 1915.
 From 1919 to 1921, he was a member of the Constituent Assembly of Georgia.
 After the Soviet annexation of the Democratic Republic of Georgia, he did not leave the country.

 He founded his original philosophical doctrine, Alethiologian Realism, while working in Germany.
-Shalva Nutsubidze studied the history of Georgian philosophy in the 1930s, laying the groundwork for a new field of Kartvelian studies, the history of Georgian philosophy.
+Nutsubidze studied the history of Georgian philosophy in the 1930s, laying the groundwork for a new field of Kartvelian studies, the history of Georgian philosophy.
 He developed the theory of the Eastern Renaissance and the Nutsubidze-Honigmann theory, which established the identity of Peter the Iberian and Pseudo-Dionysius the Areopagite.

-Shalva Nutsubidze was fluent in Greek, Latin, German, Russian, and French.
+Nutsubidze was fluent in Greek, Latin, German, Russian, and French.
 His translation of The Knight in the Panther's Skin into Russian language is considered one of the best translations of this poem.

 Ancestry

-Shalva Nutsubidze's grandfathers were both priests.
+Nutsubidze's grandfathers were both priests.
 Philipe Datiashvili, his grandfather (from mother's side), loved to read and taught his grandson Nuskhuri alphabet to read at a young age.
-Shalva Nutsubidze's father, Isak Nutsubidze, was a teacher.
+Nutsubidze's father, Isak Nutsubidze, was a teacher.
 He studied with Vazha-Pshavela at Gori's Mastery Seminary before becoming a teacher in Khoni and Kutaisi.
 Isak Nutsubidze was a skilled hunter who frequently went hunting with his son.
 He died in 1927.
-Shalva Nutsubidze's mother, Rebeka Datiashvili, was from Kvitiri.
+Nutsubidze's mother, Rebeka Datiashvili, was from Kvitiri.

-Shalva Nutsubidze's elder sisters were Aneta, Tamar, Elene, and Nino.
+Nutsubidze's elder sisters were Aneta, Tamar, Elene, and Nino.
 Tamar, one of them, attended St. Petersburg Technological University and then the Faculty of Geography and Geology at Tbilisi State University.
 He worked as a researcher and academic secretary at the Institute of Geography of the Georgian National Academy of Sciences.
 Nino, the second sister, graduated from the Russian Department of the Faculty of Philology of Tbilisi State University and worked as a Russian language teacher, first at a school and then at the Tbilisi Medical Institute.